 Table 3 below summarizes the proposed mapping of asset class attributes other than commodities from Table 2 and Table 3.

 The first two rows of each group show the proposed FIX mapping.
 New fields and enumerations are highlighted in red.
-For the full list of AssetType(1940) and AssetSubType(tbd) values Appendix E.
+For the full list of AssetType(1940) and AssetSubType(2735) values Appendix E.

 Table 4: Summary – Classification of other asset classes